ranarag/ranarag.github.io/_posts/2016-09-16-from-cpp-to-java.md

 5. c/c++ has functions while Java has methods.In c/c++ functions can be defined outside a class Java doesnot allow methods to be defined outside a class.

-6. Unlike c++  arrays Java arrays are objects.
+6. Unlike c++  arrays, Java arrays are objects.

-7. Unlike c++ strings are immutable in Java.
+7. Unlike c++, strings are immutable in Java.

 8. While in c++ classes "public", "private" and "protected" are labels , in Java they are modifiers.
 Each member has its own access modifier.
+Java also has a no-modifier(a.k.a package-private) option which makes the member visible only within its own package.

-9. Unlike c++ Java method definitions do not have semicolon at the end of their closing brackets.
+9. Unlike c++, Java method definitions do not have semicolon at the end of their closing brackets.

 10. Java uses the "extends" keyword while inherting features of a class to specify the superclass.